jamestomasino/stitchy/README.md

 ## Goals / To Do

 - [x] `Create` a grid of x-width and y-height
-- [ ] `Create` a grid by total size in inches/cm and average stitch block size
 - [x] `Upload` an image to overlay the grid
 - [x] `Rotate`, `Scale`, `Transform` the image onto the grid
 - [x] `Process` the image using either black & white or dominant color per grid block
 - [x] `Print` or `Save` the generated image
 - [x] Make everything look pretty
+- [x] Click on a rendered grid square to cycle its color through palette options

 ## Development